 Continue to practice the physical distancing of two meters between all players and coaches.
-Consider requiring all coaches to wear masks as they are likely to exert while speaking loudly so that participants are able to hear them in a group setting.
+Consider requiring all coaches to wear masks.
 There will only be a maximum of four players and one coach on each sheet.

 Players will continue to use the rock management program.
 Only one parent per child should be an on-ice spectator.